xinyig97/trackmedown/README.md

 tested on new data and fixed bugs

 #### dev log 12-05:
-added very first spotted login based on ip and hostname, thus for later reference
+added very first spotted login based on ip and hostname, thus for later reference <br/>
+update interaction with the databases , organizes them in a more concise way
+ - manually add whitelist entry
+ - remove entry from watchlist and reset the count
+ - observe an entry from it's very first appearance and most recent appearance

 ## bug log :
 #### 11-07 : calling functions / classes defined in a different file in python 3 :